aws-samples/amazon-chime-voice-connector-automated-reports/README.md

 b.
 Under Parameters, enter value for the following:

-i.	**ExistingCDRBucketName** - Enter name of your existing CDR bucket. (this bucket should already be created by Chime Voice Connector)
+i.	**ExistingCDRBucketName** - Enter name of your existing CDR bucket. (this bucket should already be created by Chime Voice Connector).

 ii.	**LambdaCode** - Specify the name of the lambda code you uploaded earlier (i.e. ‘pricefunction-1.0.0.jar’)